-•For each deviation that occurs where you are using a CMS, report must include:
+For each deviation that occurs where you are using a CMS, the report must include:

-•Statement by responsible official certifying the accuracy of the report.
+•Statement by responsible official certifying the accuracy of the report

-•If any malfunctions occurred during the reporting period, including the number, duration, and a brief description for each type of malfunction which occurred and which caused or may have caused any limits to be exceeded.
+•Any malfunctions that occurred during the reporting period, including the number, duration, and a brief description for each type of malfunction which occurred and which caused or may have caused any limits to be exceeded.
 Also include actions taken during malfunction to minimize emissions and correct malfunctions.